Extreme deconvolution: Inferring complete distribution functions from noisy, heterogeneous and incomplete observations: Likelihood of a mixture of Gaussian distributions given a set of heterogeneous, noisy samples

-This function can be optimized in several ways, one of which is to calculate the gradients and use a generic optimizer to increase the likelihood until it reaches a maximum.
-This approach is complicated by parameter constraints (\eg, the amplitudes $\alphaj$ must all be non-negative and add up to one, the variance tensors must be positive definite and symmetric).
-In what follows we will describe a different approach: An EM algorithm that iteratively maximizes the likelihood, while naturally respecting the restrictions on the parameters.
+This function can be optimized in several ways, one of which is to use~ a~ge\-neric optimizer to increase the likelihood until it reaches a maximum.
+This approach is complicated by parameter constraints (\eg, the amplitudes~$\alphaj$ must all be nonnegative and add up to one, the variance matrices must be positive definite and symmetric) and multimodality of the likelihood surface.
+In what follows we will describe a different approach that is natural in this setting: An EM algorithm that iteratively and monotonically maximizes the likelihood, while naturally respecting the restrictions on the parameters.

-\section{Fitting Mixtures with heterogeneous, noisy data using an EM algorithm}
+\section{Fitting mixtures with heterogeneous, noisy data using an EM algorithm}

-The problem of finding a maximum likelihood estimate of the parameters of the mixture of Gaussians model by optimizing the total log likelihood given in \eqnnumber\ (\ref{eq:totallike}) is not a problem with missing data.
-However, optimization of the total log likelihood is difficult and an analytical solution is not possible for $K > 1$.
-An analytical solution does exist when $K = 1$ (when the error covariances $\SSi$ are equal; see below).
-Therefore, if we knew which Gaussian a specific data point was sampled from, optimization would be simple.
-The formulation of the Gaussian mixture density estimation as a hidden data problem takes advantage of this fact \citep{Dempster1977}.

-When data is actually missing and/or when the data is noisy (error covariances $\SSi$ not equal to zero), an analytical solution does not exist anymore.
-As we will show below, in this case formulating the problem as a missing data problem can also lead to a simple, iterative algorithm that leads to a maximum likelihood estimate of the model parameters.
-First we will recapitulate how the EM algorithm for Gaussian mixtures works by applying it to the basic problem of fitting a set of data points with a mixture of Gaussians, thus we will set all the error covariances equal to zero.
-Then we will investigate how the problem can be solved by a similar EM algorithm when we have incomplete and/or noisy data.
-A short summary of the general properties of the EM methodology is given in appendix \ref{sec:EMoverview}.